Temperature overshooting in the Mpemba effect of frictional active matter: Results

+In our numerical simulations, we use $\mathcal{D}_{\rm relax} = 2 \times 10^{-3}$ as comparable to the noise level.
+Here, $\mathcal{D}_{\rm relax}$ is not a fundamental constant but a numerically determined threshold, chosen based on simulations of a system initially at $T_{\rm init} = T_{\rm bath}$.
+It is used only to indicate when the system has effectively reached the stationary distribution within the limits of numerical accuracy.

-The distance evolution shown in Fig.~\ref{fig:Mpemba}(a) demonstrates a strong Mpemba effect, since the initially hotter system reaches the steady state first despite starting at a greater distance from the bath distribution than the initially colder systems.
+The distance evolution shown in Fig.~\ref{fig:Mpemba}(a) demonstrates a strong EME, since the initially hotter system reaches the steady state first despite starting at a greater distance from the bath distribution than the initially colder systems.
 The decrease in cooling time with increasing initial bath temperature, shown in Fig.~\ref{fig:Mpemba}(b), reveals the temperature range in which the Mpemba effect occurs.
+We note that, in general, an ordering in the temperatures, $T_{{\rm init},1} > T_{{\rm init},2}$, corresponding to two distinct initial conditions, does not necessarily imply the same ordering in the initial entropic distances, $\mathcal{D}_{{\rm init},1} > \mathcal{D}_{{\rm init},2}$, where $\mathcal{D}_{\rm init} \equiv \mathcal{D}(t=0)$.
+Indeed, when considering entropic distances, higher-order moments of the steady-state velocity distribution, i.e.\ beyond the second moment associated with the kinetic temperature, may contribute~\cite{Megias/etal:2022}.
+In the present work, however, we have explicitly verified numerically that $\mathcal{D}_{\rm init}$ is a monotonic function of $T_{\rm init}$ within the entire range of explored parameters, as illustrated in Fig.~\ref{fig:Mpemba}(c).